Justin Bieber: 2020–2022: Changes and Justice

-On Easter 2021, Bieber surprise-released Freedom, a gospel-inspired EP consisting of six songs.
+Bieber surprise-released Freedom, a gospel-inspired EP consisting of six songs, on Easter 2021.
 On May 10, 2021, Bieber was featured on the single "Let It Go" by DJ Khaled and starred in the accompanying music video.
-On July 9, 2021, Bieber released a collaboration with the Kid Laroi titled "Stay".
+Bieber released a collaboration with the Kid Laroi titled "Stay" on July 9, 2021.
 The song reached number one on the Billboard Hot 100 in its fourth week, becoming his eighth number-one single in the US.
 "Stay" also became his 100th career entry on the chart, making him the then-youngest solo artist to chart 100 songs on the Billboard Hot 100.
 "Stay" was the most-streamed song globally on Apple Music in 2022.
 On July 24, 2021, Bieber headlined the "Freedom Experience" show at the SoFi Stadium.
 On August 13, 2021, Bieber released a remix to Nigerian singer Wizkid's song "Essence", which peaked at number nine on the Billboard Hot 100.
 A week later, he released a collaboration with Skrillex and Don Toliver titled "Don't Go".
 On September 4, 2021, Bieber headlined the 2021 Made in America Festival at the Benjamin Franklin Parkway.
 On October 8, 2021, Bieber released the documentary film Justin Bieber: Our World, showcasing his preparation for his 2020 "New Year's Eve Live".
-On October 29, 2021, he released "Rockin' Around the Christmas Tree", a cover of Brenda Lee's holiday classic.
+On October 29, 2021, he released "Rockin' Around the Christmas Tree", a cover of Brenda Lee's song.
 On November 15, 2021, Bieber announced the international dates of his upcoming fourth concert tour, the Justice World Tour.
-On December 5, 2021, Bieber was the headlining performer at the 2021 Saudi Arabian Grand Prix.
+Bieber was the headlining performer at the 2021 Saudi Arabian Grand Prix on December 5, 2021.